 - The L.M.
 Montgomery Library at University of Toronto Press

-Although L.M.
-Montgomery (1874–1942) is celebrated as a novelist, made famous by her novel Anne of Green Gables and its sequels, it is less known that she also published hundreds of poems over a period of half a century.
+Celebrated as a novelist and made famous by her novel Anne of Green Gables and its sequels, L.M.
+Montgomery (1874–1942) is far less known for also writing and publishing hundreds of poems over a period of half a century.
 Although this output included a chapbook and a full-length collection in which she presented herself primarily as a nature poet, most of her poems appeared in periodicals, including women’s magazines, farm papers, faith-based periodicals, daily and weekly newspapers, and magazines for children.
-As a shrewd businesswoman, she learned to find the balance between literary quality and commercial salability, even though poetry paid far less than short fiction.
+As a shrewd businesswoman, she learned to find the balance between literary quality and commercial saleability and continued to publish poetry even though it paid less than short fiction.

 A Note on the Author